 South Coast Athletico might be Hastings’ newest senior football team but they have dipped deep into the murky history of the town to come up with their nickname, ‘The Chopbacks’.

 When we started publishing the team’s match reports in March one reader emailed to say that he hadn’t heard the term ‘chopbacks’ for many years while other emails indicated that while people knew the term had some link to Hastings’ smuggling past they did not know the full story.

 South Coast Athletico chairman Neil Sutcliffe explained that the team deliberated for a long time before coming up with ‘The Chopbacks’ and he confirmed the name is derived from the smugglers of Hastings.
-But the detail of how those smugglers became known as ‘the chopbacks is a gruesome one.
-The group – Ruxey’s Crew’ who became known as ‘the chopbacks’ earned the nickname after one of them split the spine of a Dutch sea captain sometime during the 1760s.
+But the details of the story of how those smugglers became known as ‘the chopbacks is a gruesome one.
+It was a specific group of smugglers – Ruxey’s Crew – who became known as ‘the chopbacks’ and they earned the nickname after one of them split the spine of a Dutch sea captain sometime during the 1760s.